CleverRaven/Cataclysm-DDA/design-doc.md

 For about half the population, the blob causes an increase in risk-taking behaviour, ranging from mild unsafe practices all the way to people attacking hordes of zombies with a stick.

 The remaining quarter see a heavy increase in aggressive, violent behaviour, often completely out of character.
 The worst of these, about 1/20 of the population, become "ferals", a form of living zombie.
 These ferals actually contain a much higher concentration of blob, are not seen as hostile to zombies, and mutate naturally with time just as zombies do.
-Ferals still maintain a degree of human intelligence, depending on how severely affected they are...
-Some can remember tool use, for example.
+Ferals still maintain a degree of human intelligence, depending on how severely affected they are… Some can remember tool use, for example.
 Ferals led to a great deal of confusion over whether the reports of the dead rising were true, as feral behavior is very similar to that of zombies.

 "Blob psychosis" is an out of game term for the increased violence experienced by this quarter of the population.
 Nobody in game calls it that.
 Strictly speaking it's not a psychosis, but that term seems to have stuck in our game discussions.

 #### Blob psychosis after the Cataclysm
 Over time, most affected people acclimate and return to normal.
 Some remain somewhat less risk-averse than before (eg players).
 Those that tended towards high violence also drift back towards normal cognition slowly, although their actions and the memory of them likely leave them changed permanently.

 True ferals are permanently altered.
 Like all living humans, their numbers were severely thinned during the Cataclysm; the fact that they weren't targeted by zombies is balanced by the fact that they didn't make much effort to avoid confrontation with police and military forces.

 **Ferals Now**
 The majority of feral humans are difficult to distinguish from zombies.
 They can grasp and use simple tools like clubs and melee weapons, and will avoid dangerous obstacles, open doors, and other very simple actions largely governed by motor memory, but that's about it.
 These comprise around 1% of the zombie faction.

 About a third of ferals remember more complex things.
 These ferals might use complex tools properly, and would understand for example how to use a gun, activate a Hack, or put on a kevlar vest.
 They lack forward thinking and executive reasoning, and would be unlikely to engage in complex tactics (they might know how to arm c4, but would not think to put it onto your base wall to blast a way in) but can nevertheless be extremely dangerous.
 These comprise around 0.3% of the zombie faction.

 A very dangerous tenth or so of ferals maintain most of their human intelligence.
-They can use any tools they would have in life, can plan tactics, and can assess your weaknesses and use salvaged materiel to exploit them...
-Basically anything an NPC should be able to do.
+They can use any tools they would have in life, can plan tactics, and can assess your weaknesses and use salvaged materiel to exploit them… Basically anything an NPC should be able to do.
 Likely they can talk as well, although probably it would be difficult for them to be too deceptive.
 These comprise about 1/1000 of the zombie faction.
 Over time these will probably evolve into a variant living form of zombie Masters and become another nemesis level villain for the late game.
 Feral Masters would be exceedingly rare, probably 1/10,000 or less, given the low odds of an intelligent feral living long enough to evolve.

 Many of the Blob Lieutenants sent to earth were probably the equivalent to Feral Masters among their own species.